Leo-Simpson/c-lasso/paper/paper.md

 # Access to the estimated coefficient vector at a fixed lambda
 problem.solution.LAMfixed.beta
 ```
 Note that the run time for this $d=100$-dimensional example for a single path computation is about 0.5 seconds on a standard Laptop.

 ## Log-contrast regression on gut microbiome data

 We next illustrate the application of `c-lasso` on the `COMBO` microbiome dataset [@Lin:2014;@Shi:2016;@Combettes:2020b], available in `c-lasso`'s data folder.
-We consider the computational approaches described in [@Combettes:2020b].
-The task is to predict the Body Mass Index (BMI) of $n=96$ participants from $d=45$ relative abundances of bacterial genera, absolute calorie and fat intake measurments.
-Below is the code snippet for this example, also included [here](https://github.com/Leo-Simpson/c-lasso/blob/master/examples/example%20notebook.ipynb).
+Here, the task is to predict the Body Mass Index (BMI) of $n=96$ participants from $d=45$ relative abundances of bacterial genera, and absolute calorie and fat intake measurements.
+Below is the code snippet for this example, also included [here](https://github.com/Leo-Simpson/c-lasso/blob/master/examples/example-notebook.ipynb).

 ```python